predictiple/VelociraptorCompetition/README.md

 ### Artifact: [`Custom.Client.TriageCapa`](https://github.com/predictiple/VelociraptorCompetition/blob/main/artifacts/Custom.Client.TriageCapa.yaml)

-These are probably not as good as they could be but their main purpose is to illustrate that more in-depth analysis can be scheduled on a client based on the results of a previously run artifact.
+These artifacts are probably not as good as they could be, but their main purpose is to illustrate that more in-depth analysis can be scheduled on a client based on the results of a previously run artifact.
 This process can be iterative and involve branching logic.

 The key things to notice about these artifacts are:

 1. They are multi-platform.
 So they can be run on the 3 main operating systems without OS-specific targetting.
 They can also work on "offline" data, where files from 1 operating system are being processed on a different operating system.

-2. The tool definitions ("tools" section of the artifact) are as simple as possible because we've already defined and initialised (incl. downloading) the tools during the set up process.
+2. The tool definitions ("tools" section of the artifact) are as simple as possible because we've already defined and initialised (incl. downloading) the tools during the setup process.
 The tool definitions here are just to ensure that these tools are available to this artifact.

-3. We don't mess aruond with fancy-pants unzipping of tools in our artifact.
-That creates unnecessary complexity and we really shouldn't be using tools in zips that have been pulled straight from Github.
-Download the tools, unzip the tools, test the tools, and store them in your Velociraptor's inventory.
+3. We don't mess around with fancy-pants unzipping of tools in our artifact.
+Several of the Velociraptor-bundled artifacts download zipped tools from Github and then unzip them on the client.
+This is done for user-convenience but it creates unnecessary complexity in the artifact, plus we really shouldn't be using tools in zips that have been pulled straight from Github.
+It's better to download the tools, unzip the tools, test/validate the tools, and then store them in your Velociraptor's inventory.
+This approach also means that your endpoints don't need access to Github because all the tools will be pulled from the Velociraptor server.

 4. We set the artifact parameters to "hidden" because we don't intend these artifacts to be used standalone.

-5. We give them a generous timeout because we could be targetting a large set of files that were collected and are now being analysed "offline".
+5. We give them a generous timeout because we could be targetting a large set of files that were previously collected and are now being analysed "offline".
 Also Capa is written in Python and slow as molasses.
 <br/><br/>

 >Note: Windows Defender will probably prevent Capa from running.
 You may need to temporarily disable it's realtime protection option or else add a realtime scanning exclusion for the folder your testing on.